Published March 2021

 To mitigate suicide risks more effectively, facilities want to create spaces that keep patients safe from self-harm.
 For example, the US Department of Veterans Affairs (VA) was been able to reduce the number of in-hospital suicides from 4.2 per 100,000 admissions to 0.74 per 100,000 admissions in mental health units.
 This 82.4 percent reduction was achieved by adopting standards that remove many hazards within the inpatient health units.

-The best way to mitigate risks is by being proactive and evaluating each space within the behavioral health unit or facility.
+The best way to mitigate ligature risks is by being proactive and evaluating each space within the behavioral health unit or facility.
 It’s not a one-size fits all approach, and it’s crucial to keep in mind conflicting requirements and codes.
 It’s recommended to conduct a risk assessment for all the different rooms to identify what solutions are needed for each area.
 The Hunt/Sine Environmental Safety Risk Assessment Matrix (example below) can help determine the level of risk in each location.

 Solutions should be chosen for each area based on the intent for self-harm and the amount of privacy.
-The Behavioral Health Design Guide offers recommendations based on each level, including options patient units.
+The Behavioral Health Design Guide offers recommendations based on each level, including options for patient units.
 Because suicide attempts using a ligature point are the most prevalent form of self-harm, it’s especially important to focus on the elimination of attachment points.

 Additionally, the “Patient Safety Standards, Materials and Systems Guidelines” recommended by the New York State Office of Mental Health offers guidance on specific products to be used within inpatient psychiatric units.

 Specifying ligature resistant door hardware can be a life-saving choice for medical facilities.
 These solutions are designed to reduce the risk of injury or death due to ligature strangulation.